filecoin-project/go-fil-markets/retrievalmarket/architecture.md

 ### State machine operation

+#### In the RetrievalClient
-In addition to defining the state transition behavior, There is a list of entry functions, `ClientStateEntryFuncs` in [impl/clientstates/client_fsm.go](./impl/clientstates/client_fsm.go) which map a state to a function that is invoked on an event trigger.
+In addition to defining the state transition behavior, There is a map of states to entry functions, `ClientStateEntryFuncs` in [impl/clientstates/client_fsm.go](./impl/clientstates/client_fsm.go) which map a state to a function that is invoked on an event trigger.
 Not all events map to an entry function.

 The entry functions are defined in [impl/clientstates/client_states.go](./impl/clientstates/client_states.go)